From Anarchy to Alignment

-And this challenge, as one director of strategy execution told me, is one that no software platform in the world can solve.
+And this challenge, as one director of strategy execution told me, is one that no software solution in the world can solve.
 And he’s right.

-But rather than one more futile attempt to buttress the 19th century paradigm, what about a software platform inspired by a new approach?
+But rather than one more futile attempt to buttress the 19th-century paradigm, what about a software solution inspired by a new approach?
 One that isn’t at odds with human psychology by virtue of allowing management and staff to collaborate on setting goals, while leaving staff free to focus on how to deliver those goals.

 A new approach that frees individuals to dynamically form teams by aligning around common goals, and without having to wait for departmental and other traditional organizational structures to catch up, and for the same reason allowing for strategy execution to sidestep all the friction and stalemates associated with organizational silos.

-What if that approach was supported by a software platform that delivered the transparency and visualisation required to allow management to validate strategy, and everyone to understand how their efforts are contributing to higher-level vision and goals, or where to focus in order to better do so.
+What if the supporting software solution delivered the transparency and visualization required to allow management to validate strategy, and everyone to understand how their efforts are contributing to higher-level vision and goals, or where to focus in order to better do so.

-And a platform that also had the data integration capabilities to allow for the automatic and real-time updating of the key metrics involved, including the metrics associated with everyone’s individual goals.
-And yet achieved all this without coding, or anyone having to give up using the systems with which they are familiar and comfortable.
+And a platform that also had the data integration capabilities to allow for the automatic, real-time updating of the key metrics involved, including the metrics associated with everyone’s individual goals - and yet achieved all this without coding, or anyone having to give up using the systems with which they are familiar and comfortable.

-Above all, a platform that had the customizability, resilience, and security demanded by enterprise customers, backed up by the services support and eco-system of partners required for successful enterprise adoption and deployment.
+Above all, what if this solution had the customizability, resilience, and security demanded by enterprise customers, backed up by the services support and eco-system of partners required for successful enterprise adoption and deployment?